TerraformaticJS/Terraformatic/docs/QuickStart.md

 ---

 ## **🎉 Conclusion**
-**TerraformaticJS** turns infrastructure code into a playground for JavaScript lovers.
+**AphelionJS** turns infrastructure code into a playground for JavaScript lovers.
 Less HCL, more JS—because you deserve nicer syntax and `console.log` debugging. 🌈

 *Documentation brewed with ☕ by the Cloud Alchemists Guild.*